HarmonizedMRI/Harmonized_fMRI/SMS-EPI/examples/1/README.md

-# A complete SMS-EPI example: from acquisition to image reconstruction
+# SMS-EPI reconstruction example

-This folder contains MATLAB code that implements a complete vendor-agnostic workflow for acquiring and reconstructing SMS-EPI data for functional MRI.
+This folder contains MATLAB code that implements a complete vendor-agnostic workflow for reconstructing SMS-EPI data for functional MRI.

 The specific workflow implementation provided here is